 The University of London Housing Services has more useful information about Covid-19 Coronavirus & Private Housing Rights.
 Shelter has also recently released some specific guidance on Private Housing Rights, both in which we advise you read.

 If you are in a private hall of residence, the above information generally applies to you too.
-Even though the University is recommending students to go home, your accommodation contract is with your hall provider, and there is no contractual relationship between them and the University.

 Most student agreements do not have a ‘break clause’ so you will remain liable for the rent until the end of the fixed-term.
 Therefore, as you are legally liable for your rent, you should continue to pay it.
 Speak to your provider and see if you can negotiate an agreement with them.
 Whilst there is no obligation for them to make any concessions, you may be able to arrange something.